r3ginam/kickstarter-analysis/Written_Report.md

 # Kickstarting with Excel

 ## Overview of Project
+This report aims to show how Kickstarter campaigns performed based on their launch dates and their funding goals.
 ### Purpose
+The client needs to understand Kickstarter campaigns, specifically campaigns categorized as plays.
 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date